DotnDev/android-animated-vector/README.md

     This objectAnimator represents one animation.
 If you want several animations together, easy, just surround the different <objectAnimators/> with <set></set>
     android:propertyName defines the action to be performed.
 Note here it is "translateY", and not "translationY".
 If you get this line wrong, nothing will happen.

-    translateY : up or down
+    - translateY : up or down
-    translteX : left or right
+    - translateX : left or right

     valueFrom and valueTo determine where to start the action and where to end it.
 Play with the values to find out which    direction you want!